Skip to Content

 This is our interview with trans travel blogger Aaron Edwards about what it's like to travel the world while trans.

 We are very proud of our gay travel blogging community.
-It's quite a diverse family with some of the most talented and kind hearted people we've ever met.
+It's quite a diverse family with some of the most talented and kind-hearted people we've ever met.

-The trans side of our LGBTQ family is quite underrepresented, so it was with great delight when we came across Aaron Edwards, an FTM trans traveler, blogging about his travels with his girlfriend.
-Continuing on from our trans gay stories with Regina from Bangkok and trans man Finn from Berlin, Aaron gave us this interview of what it's like traveling as a trans man.
+The trans side of our LGBTQ family is quite underrepresented, so it was with great delight that we came across Aaron Edwards, an FTM trans traveler, blogging about his travels with his girlfriend.
+Continuing from our trans gay stories with Regina from Bangkok and trans man Finn from Berlin, Aaron gave us this interview of what it's like traveling as a trans man.

 Hey there Aaron, introduce yourself!